Scientific Name

 Synonyms

-Galeopsis galeobdolon (basionym), Galeobdolon luteum, Lamiastrum galeobdolon
+Galeopsis galeobdolon, Galeobdolon luteum, Lamiastrum galeobdolon

 Scientific Classification

-Family:Â Lamiaceae
+Family: Lamiaceae

-Subfamily:Â Lamioideae
+Subfamily: Lamioideae

-Tribe:Â Echinocereeae
+Tribe: Echinocereeae

-Genus:Â Lamium
+Genus: Lamium

 Flower

-Color:Â Yellow
+Color: Yellow

-Bloom Time:Â Mid-spring to early summer
+Bloom Time: Mid-spring to early summer

 Description

-Lamium galeobdolon is a large-leaved perennial plant, up to 31 inches (80 cm) tall.
-The leaves are paired, opposite, stalked, broadly ovate with a cordate base and toothed margin.
-The underside of the leaves is often purplish.
-The small, two-lipped, yellow flowers, often streaked with orange, appear in whorls on short axillary stalks up to 0.8 inches (2 cm) long, in late spring.
+The small, two-lipped, yellow flowers, often streaked with orange, appear in whorls on axillary, up to 0.8 inches (2 cm) long stalks in late spring.

 How to Grow and Care

 Lamium is undemanding and easy to grow in partial to fully shaded locations.
 It prefers well-drained soil but will do fine in the dry shade if you provide it with regular watering.
-A member of the mint family, Lamium spreads quickly, is self-seeding, and will rapidly create a groundcover wherever it is planted.
-Its brittle, fragile stems help keep it from becoming aggressively invasive and also allow bulbs and other perennials to penetrate its foliage.
+A member of the mint family, Lamium spreads quickly, is self-seeding, and will rapidly create a ground cover wherever it is planted.
+Its brittle, fragile stems help keep it from becoming aggressively invasive and allow bulbs and other perennials to penetrate its foliage.

 In regions with cold winters, Lamium is deciduous.
 In milder climates, it is semi-evergreen.
-In either case, cut back shabby foliage after the first frost to make way for new growth in the spring.
+In either case, cut back shabby foliage after the first frost to make way for new spring growth.
 In midsummer, after the blooming period is over, prune plants back by one-third to help prevent them from becoming too invasive.
 The midsummer shearing also encourages a second blooming period in September.
 Not terribly picky, spotted Dead Nettles do just fine in average, well-drained soil.
-There is no need to apply fertilizer, as this can encourage them to become too robust and invasive… – See more at: How to Grow and Care for Lamium.
+There is no need to apply fertilizer, which can encourage them to become too robust and invasive.

 Origin

-Native to Europe and western Asia.
+Lamium galeobdolon is native to Europe and western Asia.

 Links